-At the end of the CPD reflections, you will be asked to determine:
+At the end of the CPD reflections, you will be asked to attest:

-- ✓ If there is sufficient CPD included (0, 6 or 12 pieces)? - ✓ Does the CPD included relate to all scopes of practice listed at the beginning of the application? - ✓ Has CPD been included which is reflective and evidences the maintenance and development of the applicant's practice? - ✓ Are the reflections of sufficient quality (see below)?
+- ✓ Is there sufficient CPD included (0, 6 or 12 pieces)? - ✓ Does the CPD included relate to all scopes of practice listed at the beginning of the application? - ✓ Has CPD been included which is reflective and evidences the maintenance and development of the applicant's practice? - ✓ Are the reflections of sufficient quality (see below)?